mehrighafar/shape_control_DLO_2/README.md

 ### Shape Control Tasks

-We provide a demo of  DLO shape control, which can be easily run with as less dependencies as possible.
+We provide a demo of  DLO shape control, which can be easily run with as few dependencies as possible.

 Source the workspace: